malcolmalex/angular-gulp-template/README.md

 # Known Issues
 This has been an experiment, and there are a few known issues:
-- LESS linting with gulp-recess seems to have some issues with how it handles errors, and for now it's commented out of the *less* task.
-- Some of the filesize calculations (used for info purposes in file concat tasks) sometimes throw errors, and are commented out of the concat:js and concat:css tasks.
-- The watch tasks haven't really been tested.
 - This attempts to handle errors in a smarter way based on Noah Miller's [Error Handling in Gulp](http://www.artandlogic.com/blog/2014/05/error-handling-in-gulp/), but I think it's subject to overall pipe and error-handling issues in gulp.
 Couldn't get it to work as desired (being able to set a "fatal" level from the command line.
 Any ideas appreciated.
 - Right now you cannot run `gulp test` without first running `gulp build`.
 Even though the test task is dependent on the build task, things run in paraellel and the test.js ends up not getting the application files.
 Hoping to resolve this when gulp has more effective dependency controls (I know, supposedly callbacks solves this right now, but I can't get it to consistently work).